acrylian/mediaelementjs_player/README.md

 If you have problems with any format being recognized, you might need to tell your server about the mime types first.
 See examples on http://mediaelementjs.com under "installation".

 ###Subtitle and chapter support for videos ~~(NOTE: NOT IMPLEMENTED YET!)~~
 It supports .srt files.
 Like the counterpart formats MUST be uploaded via FTP!
+They must follow this naming convention:<br />
+subtitles file: `<nameofyourvideo>_subtitles-en.srt`<br />
-They must follow this naming convention: subtitles file: `<nameofyourvideo>_subtitles-en.srt` chapters file: `<name of your video>_chapters-en.srt`
+chapters file: `<name of your video>_chapters-en.srt`

 For each language a separate file must be supplied and each filename must end with with a 2-letter language code.